MahnoorFatima670/netflix_clone_website/README.md

 **The sign-in page on Netflix is the gateway for users to access their accounts and begin their streaming experience.
-It serves as a secure entry point where users can provide their credentials to log in and access their personalized profiles, watch history, and content recommendations.**
+It serves as a secure entry point where users can provide their credentials to log in and access their personalized profiles, watch history,and content recommendations.**
 ![image](https://github.com/hafizagithub670/netflix_clone_website/assets/139101045/22f2c7c3-d7b7-48f7-97b3-1e8d29781d83)